lostsoul63b/NFL-2K26/README.md

 #### *Upgrading the emulator beyond January 2023 will break jersey font textures*

-#### *Upgrading using the EXE installer will overwrite everything in your covers, MODS and textures folders, as well asl replace the memcard in slot 1 "NFL25_S1.ps2"*
+#### *Upgrading using the EXE installer will overwrite everything in your covers, MODS and textures folders, and the memcard in slot 1*

 ## Available Releases
 | Platform | Mod Version | Emulator Version | Release Date  | Release Notes | Download | Tutorial |